raptor0/Cuda-ETH-vanity-address/README.md

     ./vanity-eth-address --leading-zeros --contract2 --bytecode bytecode.txt --address 0x0000000000000000000000000000000000000000 --device 0
 ```

+Note: you can't specify a specific rarity/score, the code will automatically only hit equal or higher rarities, e.g: you hit score 05[10digits] = 0x666666666  all-new hits must be score 05+. and if you find  a score 06 [12 digits] all new hits will only be score 6 or higher

 ## Benchmarks
 | GPU  | Normal addresses | Contract addresses | CREATE2 addresses |
 | ---- | ---------------- | ------------------ | ----------------- |